verhovsky/books-futures-explained/src/3_generators_pin.md

 >**Relevant for:**
 >
 >- Understanding how the async/await syntax works since it's how `await` is implemented
->- Why we need `Pin`
+>- Knowing why we need `Pin`
->- Why Rusts async model is very efficient
+>- Understanding why Rusts async model is very efficient
 >
 >The motivation for `Generators` can be found in [RFC#2033][rfc2033].
 It's very
 >well written and I can recommend reading through it (it talks as much about
 >async/await as it does about generators).

-The second difficult part that there seems to be a lot of questions about is Generators and the `Pin` type.
+The second difficult part is understanding Generators and the `Pin` type.
 Since they're related we'll start off by exploring generators first.
 By doing that we'll soon get to see why we need to be able to "pin" some data to a fixed location in memory and get an introduction to `Pin` as well.

-Basically, there were three main options that were discussed when Rust was designing how the language would handle concurrency:
+Basically, there were three main options discussed when designing how Rust would handle concurrency:

 1. Stackful coroutines, better known as green threads.
 2. Using combinators.